Pictured above is the St. Andrew's flag. To learn the history of St. Andrew's cross visit this website.

 Memoirs of Thomas Fletcher Royal

-The first section, "A History of St. Andrew's Traditional Episcopal Church", was written by Father Paul Habliston in 1990 and covers the years from 1853 to 1937.
+The first section, "A History of St. Andrew's Traditional Episcopal Church", was written by The Reverend Paul J. Habliston in 1990 and covers the years from 1853 to 1937.

 What we now have at St. Andrew's is an inheritance from the past, for in the beginning it was the Methodist Church, who built the present building and carried on services of worship from the years 1853 until 1928.
 Here is their story: The spring of 1853 saw a large religious element arrive in Southern Oregon, largely from the Middle West.
 A section of this immigration came to be called the "Preachers Train" because of the large number of ministers it contained.
 In this immigration was the Reverend Joseph Smith, who became the first minister.
 Under his leadership erection of the Methodist Church began, but it was not finished until 1854, with Reverend Fletcher Royal as the pastor and guiding force.
 An interesting story is told that Fletcher Royal made a deal with the miners in a saloon located near the church to give their winnings to a building fund for the erection of the church.
 However, this is only a story and doubtless others also contributed.
 It is worth noting that James Cluggage, who took the first gold out of Jacksonville, donated the lot.
 In 1854, two years after the discovery of gold on Daisy Creek in Jacksonville, the Methodist Church was completed by James McDonough and Thomas Pyle, who had a successful carpenter shop in town.
 The church was the first religious edifice in Jacksonville and believed to be the first church in Southern Oregon.
 An 1852 map of Jacksonville located the Methodist Church on the southwest corner of California and Third Street.
 Apparently it was partially constructed on that site 1853; but was removed to the spot where it now stands finished by Reverend Fletcher Royal.
 It was recorded that Mrs. Royal and a Mrs. Ovserbeck raised money for the building by going from gold camp to gold camp.